ysfaran/react-fluent-form/docs/API.md

 #### `setContext: (context: object) => void`

 Updates value of validation context.
 To re-validate all fields on context change `FormConfig.validateOnContextChange` can be used.
-Works well in combinations with `useEffect`.
+Works well in combination with `useEffect`.

 ```jsx
 const { setContext } = useFluentForm(formConfig.validateOnContextChange());